amsa-code/risky/behaviour-detector/README.md

 A vessel is considered to be drifting if
 * its speed is non-zero (>=0.25 knots for example) and <=20 knots
 * its course-over-ground differs from its heading by >=45 degrees
+* its AIS set is not indicating that it is at anchor or moored

 ###When did drift start?